getsentry/sentry.engineering/src/content/blog/from-monkey-patching-to-tracing-channels.md

 Both monkey-patching in CJS and Module Customization Hooks in ESM share the same fundamental flaw: they apply instrumentation “_from the outside”._ The library itself is passive.
-The question worth asking is: **what if libraries were active participants in their own observability and emit telemetry data themselves?** This would be possible through diagnostics API like Tracing Channels.
+The question worth asking is: **what if libraries were active participants in their own observability and emit telemetry data themselves?** This would be possible through diagnostics APIs like Tracing Channels.

 ## Libraries Should Emit Their Own Telemetry